 - Understand a theology of intercultural mission and its importance in the world

-- Understand key attributes to building an intercultural church for all people and generations
+- Understand key attributes to building an intercultural church for all peoples and generations

 - Understand key attributes to building an intercultural leadership team